BennyGrizzle365/mission-2/readme.md

 To complete this project there are a number of resource that were used. poutline below.

-Basically with the drama I had at the beginning with git I just decided to work with master branch directly for now. us-001_initial_layout
+us-001_initial_layout
 Create the layout for the page to include a navigation bar at the top and body which is formated without any margins